General Classical Music Trivia

 Answer: Beethoven

-Question: What nationality was the composer Bela Bartok?
+Question: What nationality was Bartók, the composer who made folk music sound like magic?

 Answer: Hungarian